OneupNetwork/SQRichTextEditor/README.md

 [![Swift Version](https://img.shields.io/badge/swift-5.2-orange.svg)](https://git.zsinfo.nl/Zandor300/GeneralToolsFramework)

 ## Introduction
 I was looking for a WYSIWYG text editor for iOS and found some solutions but all of them didn't use `WKWebView`.
 Apple will stop accepting submissions of apps that use UIWebView [APIs](https://developer.apple.com/documentation/uikit/uiwebview).
-I found a [HTML5 rich text editor](https://github.com/neilj/Squire), which provides powerful cross-browser normalisation in a flexible lightweight package.
+I found a [HTML5 rich text editor](https://github.com/neilj/Squire), which provides powerful cross-browser normalization in a flexible lightweight package.
 So I built this project and an iOS [bridge](https://github.com/OneupNetwork/Squire-native-bridge) for sending messages between Swift and JavaScript in WKWebView.

 ## Example